opendatasets1/UMD-OpenDataset/README.md

 available for public use.

 Each folder contains a .docx file (the Editable) and a .pdf file (the Preview) of each user guide.
 The "Editable" file is for downloading and making changes in Word.
 The "Preview" file is a copy of the newest "Editable" file and is used for viewing in GitHub.
-Within each user guide contains detailed information about the dataset as well as a link to it.
-In order to preview these documents it may be necessary to download them.
+Each of these user guides contain detailed information about the dataset as well as a link to it.

 ### [User Guide Testing and Change Management Process](https://github.com/brianm0424/UMD-OpenDataset/blob/main/User%20Guide%20Testing%20and%20Change%20Management%20Processes.pdf)
 This is our current version of the User Guide Testing and Change